tardate/LittleCodingKata/ruby/drb/README.md

 The standard library just includes the core drb framework.
 The [full package](http://www2a.biglobe.ne.jp/~seki/ruby/druby.html)
-includes a few more features, but seems to have never really made the transition to fully maintaned, standard-alone gem.
+includes a few more features, but seems to have never really made the transition to fully maintained, standard-alone gem.

 Actually, drb is a bit of a curiosity.
 It's main use appears to be for personal productivity gadgets or simply research and exploration of distributed computing ideas.